Shanghi/Reactions/guide.md

   - Group leader/assistant and Master Looter checking is only done when in a group.
   - The mob type (humanoid/critter/demon) only works for English clients.
   - "While at low/medium/high health/power" uses the values set in the options.
   - Most information about someone (like race or creature type) won't be known unless they're in your group, you see them as a target, focus, or mouseover unit, or your pet or the group member involved in the action is targeting them.
-Except for guild/friend conditions (since those can always be checked), if any others about the target are disallowed then they'll automatically be disqualified if their information isn't known.
+    If a condition can't find the information it needs, that reaction won't be used.
+Some things will always be known, like guild and friend conditions or if a caster is friendly/neutral/hostile.

 * **Required equipment button:** The fourth icon lets you pick an item from the "role items" (set up in the options) that require you to be wearing it for the reaction to be allowed to happen.
 It won't be shown if no role items are set.